 Moreover, as part of Corporate Social Responsibility and in accordance with our Environmental Management System, Indra has decided to join Regulation (CE) number 1221/2009 of the European Parliament on voluntary participation of organizations in a Community environmental management and audit system (EMAS III - Environmental Management Audit Scheme).

-At the end of 2016, the certification of the Energy Management System is renewed at the headquarters, Arroyo de la Vega, certified according to ISO 50001 standard.
-Since 2015 this center also maintains the LEED Gold Certification.
+The most recent challenge has been the implementation of an Energy Management System at the headquarters, Arroyo de la Vega, certified according to ISO 50001.
+This center also obtained the LEED Certification in 2015.

 Climate Change Strategy